polcak/jsrestrictor/website/content/posts/crawling_results.md

 ---
 title: "RESULTS: Measurement of JavaScript API usage on the web"
+date: 2022-01-14 12:00
 ---

-A [previous blogpost](crawling.md) introduced a methodology to measure the usage of JavaScript APIs on the web by crawling the web.
+A [previous blogpost](/crawling/) introduced a methodology to measure the usage of JavaScript APIs on the web by crawling the web.
 The starting point of our web crawling research is the [work of Peter Snyder](https://www.peteresnyder.com/static/papers/improving-web-privacy-and-security-thesis.pdf).
 Most importantly,  we wanted to compare the differences in JS API usage between browsers with and without privacy extension (e.g., uBlock Origin).
 We have finished the development of the [crawling tool](https://github.com/martinbednar/web_crawler).
 We crawled thousands of websites and collected JavaScript calls on the visited web pages.

 This blog post introduces the methodology and results of the crawling.